-Because if it attack, her affected skin becomes harden and the hardening part will affect her growth, especially she is still at her growing age.
+Because if it attacks, her affected skin becomes hardened and the hardening part will affect her growth, especially since she is still at her growing age.

-Although her arm can see a little uneven, and at some angles it looks like she has a muscle, but you wouldn’t know its Scleroderma unless you touch and feel it.
+Although her arm can see a little unevenly, and at some angles, it looks like she has a muscle, you wouldn’t know it’s Scleroderma unless you touch and feel it.

-Around Late 2017, one day she complained about her arm got 1 patch of redness is in pain. when I touch it, it feels warm.
-So I observed for the next few days, the affected part wasn’t pain and warm.
+Around Late 2017, one day she complained about her arm getting 1 patch of redness and is in pain. when I touch it, it feels warm.
+So I observed for the next few days, the affected part wasn’t painful and was warm.
 I also monitor if it’s growing in size.

-1-2 weeks later, she was complaining about tummy ache, which I thought she might have appendicitis, so faster brought her to KKH A&E. Lucky, it was just normal stomach virus.
+1-2 weeks later, she was complaining about tummyache, which I thought she might have appendicitis, so faster brought her to KKH A&E. Luckily, it was just a normal stomach virus.
 Since I was already at KKH A&E, I asked the Dr to see her arm.
-The A&E Dr was very nice, and straight away arranged an X-ray, but the results was uncertain.
+The A&E Dr was very nice, and straight away arranged an X-ray, but the results were uncertain.
 So they arranged a specialist appointment for her under Rheumatology ＆ Immunology.

 Can It Be Cure?

-Currently, there is no medication or ways to cure Scleroderma.
-What we are doing now is to prevent any new symptoms and whatever the conditions may brings.
+Currently, there is no medication or way to cure Scleroderma.
+What we are doing now is to prevent any new symptoms and whatever the conditions may bring.

-The only thing we really feel thankful for is she getting diagnosed early, so her growth wasn’t badly affected.
+The only thing we really feel thankful for is she got diagnosed early, so her growth wasn’t badly affected.

 2017 – The Journey Of Testing & Diagnosis

-During the 1st visit, they informed me about the possible diagnosis and a lot of test and biopsy to do before they can 100% confirm and proceed on to the treatment.
+During the 1st visit, they informed me about the possible diagnosis, test and biopsy to do before they can 100% confirm and proceed to the treatment.

-Even as a nurse with medical knowledge, it’s still not an easy journey to me and Yi He.
+Even as a nurse with medical knowledge, it’s still not an easy journey for me and Yi He.
 Especially when she is only 6 years old and I was pregnant with didi.
-(But Didi arrival was our biggest pillar of support and her joy at the point of time.)
+(But Didi’s arrival was our biggest pillar of support and her joy at that point in time.)

-After lots of test and monthly visits to the Dr, they diagnosed her with Scleroderma and refer to Prof Tash who is the expert in this field.
-Till this day, I’m very thankful and appreciative to the KKH team for their expertise and no time to waste (because I’m referred directly from KKH so she’s under subsidy) in getting her diagnosed and treated because it’s a time sensitive condition.
+After lots of tests and monthly visits to the Dr, they diagnosed her with Scleroderma and refer to Prof Tash who is an expert in this field.
+To this day, I’m very thankful and appreciative to the KKH team for their expertise and no time to waste (because I’m referred directly from KKH so she’s under subsidy) in getting her diagnosed and treated because it’s a time-sensitive condition.